NinaMercedes/Nanopore-LSHTM-Omics/README.md

 ### Step 1.
 Basecalling

 We have the pod5 files already in the data directory that are output directly from the nanopore sequencer.
-Now its time to basecall the data to get the fastq files.
+Now it is time to basecall the data to get the fastq files.
 To run dorado correctly, we need a few things:

 * The pod5 files
 * The barcoding kit.
 Important to get right due to the signal interpretation from the model, and the specific barcoding sequences given to each model.